andyngh/noHiC/README.md

 >If you use the `draft` and `luck` presets of `nohic-asm.sh` (see [Subsection 3.4](https://github.com/andyngh/noHiC/tree/main?tab=readme-ov-file#34-nohic-asmsh-scaffolding-clean-contigs-based-on-a-reference-genome) below), patching the synref is not necessary.
 However, if you plan to use Nucmer-based correction presets (e.g. `standard`), we highly recommend patching the synref using a highly contiguous donor genome.

 >[!NOTE]
 >If you have large contigs that exceed [the limit](https://open.bioqueue.org/home/knowledge/showKnowledge/sig/samtools-index) of the BAI index, patching the synref will not work.
 In that case, please use our [GPatch fork](https://github.com/andyngh/GPatch).
+First, remove the `GPatch` script from the `bin` directory of the `noHiC` conda environment.
+Then, download the `GPatch.py` script from the fork, remove the `.py` extension from the file name, change the script permissions (`chmod +x GPatch`), and finally place the new `GPatch` script into the `bin` directory.

 ### 3.4. nohic-asm.sh: Scaffolding Clean Contigs Based on a Reference Genome